-The compensation of the Corporation's executive officers is determined by the Board of Directors upon recommendations made by the Compensation Committee of the Board of Directors.
+The compensation of the Corporation's Named Executive Officers is determined by the Board of Directors upon recommendations made by the Compensation Committee of the Board of Directors.
 The Corporation's executive compensation program is generally designed to pay for performance and be competitive with other companies of comparable size in similar fields.

-The Chief Executive Officer makes recommendations to the Compensation Committee as to the compensation of the Corporation's executive officers, other than himself, for approval by the Board of Directors.
-The Compensation Committee makes recommendations to the Board of Directors as to the compensation of the Chief Executive Officer, for approval, in accordance with the same criteria upon which the compensation of all other executive officers is based.
+The Chief Executive Officer makes recommendations to the Compensation Committee as to the compensation of the Corporation's executive officers, other than himself.
+The Compensation Committee makes recommendations to the Board of Directors as to the compensation of the Chief Executive Officer and the other Named Executive Officers for approval, in accordance with the same criteria upon which the compensation of all other executive officers is based.